seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_sitemap.md

 - URL: `/`
 - It will be used only as a crossroad.
 There could be simple button "Go to Time Tracker" as a CTA / shortcut.
 - No item in the main menu is active.
-- If the user is logged in, show buttons "Sign up" and "Login".
+- If the user is logged in, show buttons "Sign up" and "Log in".
 - If the user isn't logged in, show buttons "[user_name]" and "Log out".
 The first button navigates to the page `Settings`.
 - `Bulma` logo will be replaced.
 - `seed-rs.org` should be a link.